Ankushalg/MessServer/README.md

 1. You can use your own mobile number to send SMS.
 2. You don't need to pay extra charges for any APIs.
+3. You can also use this for sending automated messages like greeting messages, OTPs (One Time Passwords), alert messages, and many more.
+4. Your server is portable.
+You can carry your server with you.

 ### Author:

 Devloped by Ankush Kumar (@ankushalg).

+### About Us:

+Devloper: Ankush Kumar
+Contect Email: ankushalg@gmail.com